VaishnaviBagal98/com.vaishnavi.async.download/README.md

   spring.datasource.username=sa
   spring.datasource.password=password

-4. How to configure your gmail account for testing API locally :
+4.How to configure your gmail account for testing API locally :

    - Go to your gmail account
+   - Click Manage your google Account.
    - ![image](https://github.com/user-attachments/assets/6cc930b1-ff8b-4291-83f8-7683a080b7e9)
-   - click Manage your google Account.
    - Search App Password.
    - Put your gmail password
    - You will receive randome password eg: alaf lhuu nliz xekl save it somewhere and put in your Application.properties file